Stochastic unravelings for Heisenberg picture and trace-nonpreserving dynamics: Introduction

-{\it Introduction.} Stochastic unravelings are a powerful tool to simulate open quantum system dynamics, in which the time evolution of the system state is reconstructed by averaging over different realizations of a stochastic process on the set of pure states.
+Stochastic unravelings are a powerful tool to simulate open quantum system dynamics, in which the time evolution of the system state is reconstructed by averaging over different realizations of a stochastic process on the set of pure states.
 Unravelings can be divided into two major families: {they can either consist of {piecewise-deterministic} processes interrupted by random jumps \cite{Dum1992, Dalibard-MCWF, Mlmer1993MonteOptics, Plenio-jumps-review, Breuer1998, Breuer1999, Breuer2004, Piilo-NMQJ-PRL, Piilo-NMQJ-PRA, Smirne-W, Chruscinski-Quantum-RO, Donvil2022, Settimo2024, Settimo2025-SSE} or they can be diffusive \cite{Gisin1992, Diosi-NMQSD, Percival1999, Budini2015, Caiaffa-W-diffusive}.
 Several different schemes of stochastic unravelings have been proposed in the literature, including methods that allow to describe non-Markovian dynamics \cite{Diosi-NMQSD, Piilo-NMQJ-PRL, Piilo-NMQJ-PRA, Settimo2024}.}

+{So far, stochastic unravelings have been mostly used to simulate open system dynamics represented in the \schro picture, due to the fact that the relevant master equations (MEs) are trace-preserving (TP) \cite{Breuer-Petruccione, Vacchini2024} and therefore naturally allow for an interpretation as average over pure states.
+However, open system can be also described in the \heis picture, for which the dynamics is described by a unital but not necessarily TP map \cite{Alicki2007, schro-heis}.
+Methods to extend unravelings to the \heis picture have been proposed only in the special case of Gaussian systems \cite{Li2025} or by mimicking unravelings for computing two-time correlations \cite{Breuer1998HeisenbergUnraveling}.
+In this work, we provide a general method to extend them to general MEs in the \heis picture.}

-So far, such stochastic methods have been used to simulate {trace-preserving} (TP) master equations (MEs) in Lindblad form \cite{Breuer-Petruccione, Vacchini2024}.
-However, in many scenarios MEs in a Lindblad-like form in which only positivity and Hermiticity are preserved, but not the trace, naturally appear.
-A notable example is the time evolution in the Heisenberg picture, which is described by a unital map which does not preserve the trace \cite{Alicki2007, schro-heis}.
-Other instances are in the study of {dynamics generated by non-Hermitian Hamiltonians} and exceptional points, in which {trace-nonpreserving} (TNP) MEs allow to interpolate between purely non-Hermitian and Lindblad dynamics \cite{Minganti2020, Nori2025}. {TNP MEs also appear naturally in the context of counting fields and full counting statistics \cite{Bagrets2003, Flindt2005, Garrahan2010, Garrahan2011}, allowing one to derive the moments and cumulants of the probability distribution of the investigated quantity.}
+{Our novel method, does not apply only to \heis picture MEs, but to arbitrary trace-non-preserving (TNP) MEs preserving positivity and Hermiticity.
+Dynamics of this form are widely used in the literature.
+For instance, they are employed} in the study of {dynamics generated by non-Hermitian Hamiltonians} {featuring} exceptional points, in which {trace-non-preserving} MEs allow to interpolate between purely non-Hermitian and Lindblad dynamics \cite{Minganti2020, Nori2025}.
+TNP MEs also appear naturally in the context of counting fields and full counting statistics \cite{Bagrets2003, Flindt2005, Garrahan2010, Garrahan2011}, allowing one to derive the moments and cumulants of the probability distribution of the investigated quantity. {Our new unraveling method will therefore extend the domain of applicability of stochastic methods {including in particular} dynamics in the \heis picture.}